eecs370/eecs370.github.io/projects/p2_specs.md

 We will grade primarily on functionality, including error handling, correct assembly, and comprehensiveness of the test suites.

 To help you validate your project, your submission will be graded automatically, and the result will be available on the website.
 You may then continue to work on the project and re-submit.
-To deter you from using the autograder as a debugger, you will receive feedback from the autograder only for the first **THREE SUBMISSIONS** for each project part on any given day.
+To deter you from using the autograder as a debugger, you will receive feedback from the autograder only for the first **FIVE SUBMISSIONS** for each project part on any given day.
 All subsequent submissions will be silently graded.
 Your final score will be derived from your overall _best submission_ to the autograder.

 The feedback from the autograder will not be very illuminating; it won't tell you where your problem is or give you the test programs.
 The purpose of the autograder is to let you know that you should keep working on your project (rather than thinking it's perfect and ending up with a 0).
 The best way to debug your program is to generate your own test cases, figure out the correct answers, and compare your program's output to the correct answer.
 This is also one of the best ways to learn the concepts in the project.